Nravitejareddy/OIBSIP/README.md

-# 🌐 AICTE OASIS INFOBYTE – Web Development & Designing Internship Tasks
+# 🌐 AICTE OASIS INFOBYTE – Web Development & Designing Internship

 This repository contains all the tasks completed as part of the
 **AICTE OASIS INFOBYTE – Web Development & Designing Internship Program**.